karkman/MMB-901_Metagenomics/Practicals/README.md

 TF29
 TF45
 ```

+You should have 12 read accessions to download.

 Put the recipient data inside a `Data` folder in the `07_RECIPINTS` folder.
 Make sure you download them as compressed files (`.gz`).
 And it might be a good idea to make an array batch job for this task.